Business Rates relief for small businesses

 - Only one non-domestic property in England; or

 - One main property and other additional properties, providing those additional properties have rateable values of less than £2,900 and the total rateable value of all properties remains under £20,000.
 Relief is only available on the main property and not the additional properties.
 In addition, ratepayers who meet the above conditions, but their property has a rateable value of between £15,000 and £50,999, will have their bill calculated using a small business multiplier.
 We use the multiplier when calculating your Business Rates bill.
 It indicates the percentage, or pence in the pound, of the rateable value you will pay in Business Rates.

-If you currently receive Small Business Rates Relief and take on a second property with a rateable value of £2,900 or over you’ll continue getting any existing relief on your main property for 12 months.
+- If you currently receive Small Business Rates Relief and take on a second property with a rateable value of £2,900 or over, you will continue getting any existing relief on your main property for 12 months.